-The technical dossier submitted by the Registrant contains a general statement for the use of a grouping approach, including four categories and a category justification document for Category 8, C9-C14 Aliphatics (<2% Aromatics)1 to which the registered substance reportedly belongs.
+The technical dossier submitted by the Registrant contains a general statement for the use of a grouping approach, including four categories one of them being Category 9 - C14-C20 Aliphatics (<2% Aromatic).
+According to IUCLID section 7.8.1 and the CSR the registered substance belongs to Category 9, but no separate category justification document was included for Category 9 or the other categories in the registration dossier.
 The substance to be tested is reported to be selected from another category (Category 3, C9-C14 Aliphatics (2-25% aromatics)).
 No comparison between the registered substance and the substance to be tested was included in the registration dossier.
-Furthermore, no comparison between the categories of these two substances was provided to further justify the read-across between the two substances.
+Furthermore no comparison between the categories of these two substances was provided to further justify the read-across between the two substances.